mythaxis/mythaxis.github.io/content/issue-24/Into the Darkness.md

 showAuthorFooter: true
 copyright: '© Lee F. Patrick 2020 All Rights Reserved'

 description: "If there's a genre especially close to the heart of your humble editor, it\'s the Ghost Story: that grand denizen of the limbic, liminal domain between mere flighty fantasy and bluntly blundering horror (and there\'s a sentence that should fuel some enmities moving forward).
-Anyway, isn\'t it so often often the case with these strange inhabitants that \"moving forward\" is at the very heart of the matter?"
+Anyway, isn\'t it so often the case with these strange inhabitants that \"moving forward\" is at the very heart of the matter?"

 morelink: 'Look more closely...'